 Health Care Is Part of Adulting

 Throughout childhood, adults made decisions about your health care — which physician to see, when to get vaccines, how often to have checkups.
 Now, you’ve hit your 20s, and you’re adulting.
 You’re too old for your pediatrician, and it’s up to you to establish a plan for your health care.
-Shawn Brickner, MD, internal medicine specialist with Northwestern Medicine Medical Group, offers some advice to stay proactive when it comes to your health.
+Shawn Brickner, MD, internal medicine physician at Northwestern Medicine, offers some advice to stay proactive when it comes to your health.

 1. Make sure to see a physician on a regular basis.
 After you stop seeing your pediatrician, it’s important to find a regular physician to visit once a year.
 Most college students only see a physician when they’re feeling sick or to get tested for sexually transmitted diseases (STDs).
 Dr. Brickner recommends that young people see a physician regularly for preventive medicine.
 Specifically: